 In the afternoon take a few runs at the Seattle Ridge area before checking out the bowls, which soften in the afternoon sun.
 Stop by the River Run Lodge for an après ski cocktail before making your way back to the Limelight.
 Exchange your ski clothes for a bathing suit, and slip into the heated waters of the hotel’s outdoor pool.
 Watch the sun go down over the mountains before getting ready for a night on the town.

-For an upscale meal make reservations at The Grill at Knob Hill, Trail Creek Cabin at Sun Valley Resort, or Vintage Restaurant.
+For an upscale meal make reservations at The Grill at Knob Hill or Vintage Restaurant.
 If reservations aren’t your style, there are dozens of more casual restaurants throughout Ketchum and Sun Valley serving up everything from sushi to tapas, and steak to bar food.
 Check out our dining guide for some more foodie insight.

 If you have energy to spare, dance the night away at Whiskey Jacques’ (Ketchum’s live music venue) or check out the shot-ski at the Sawtooth Club, one of Ernest Hemingway’s favorite haunts.

 For more details, check out: Late Night in Sun Valley on Searching for Sun Valley.

 Before heading back to the airport, explore some of the unique off-mountain experiences at Sun Valley.
 If pampering is calling your name, book a treatment at Sun Valley’s newly renovated spa.
 Whether you enjoy a massage, a body ritual, or a wellness treatment, The Spa at Sun Valley offers an oasis of tranquility and decadent relaxation.